-Most parts of China have been hit by a cold spell unexpectedly since January 22nd, 2016.
-With a 5 to 10 degree centigrade drop in temperature, many provinces witnessed the lowest temperature in over a decade and experienced a round of rain and snow.
-Nanning, the capital of Guangxi Autonomous Region, even experienced the 1st snow on historic records.
+Most parts of China have been hit unexpectedly by a cold spell since January 22nd, 2016.
+With a 5 to 10 degree centigrade drop in temperature, many provinces witnessed the lowest temperature in over a decade and experienced a period of rain and snow.
+Nanning, the capital of Guangxi Autonomous Region, even had the 1st snow on record.

 |Yellow Mountain After Snow

 |Passengers Queueing to Buy Train Tickets

 Some Attractions Closed While Some Became White Fairylands

 The heavy snow accompanying the cold spell has reached many provinces.
 Considering the safety of tourists, many tourist sites have been closed during the extremely cold days.